 Used On - click to check all boxes in the Plot column of the layers that are used in the project.

-Edit Group - click to open the Select Layer dialog in which you can select the mechanical layers that are added to all plot layers in the selected layer group.
-You can also click the button associated with a layer group or right-click on a layer group then select Edit Group to access the Select Layer dialog.
+Edit Group - click to open the Add Mechanical Layers dialog in which you can select the mechanical layers that are added to the selected plot.
+You can also click associated with a layer group or right-click on a layer group then select Edit Group to access the Add Mechanical Layers dialog.

 Right-clicking in the Custom Layers section will display: